kemitchell/pre-manda-nda/nda.md

 No terms of this agreement obligate _Disclosing Party_ to disclose any _Confidential Information_.

 ## No Obligation to Do Business
-No terms of this agreement obligate either party to enter any business relationship or agreement, related to the _Purpose_ or otherwise.
+No terms of this agreement obligate either party to enter any business relationship or agreement, related to the _Deal_ or otherwise.

 ## No License
 No terms of this agreement grant any license for any patent, trademark, copyright, or other intellectual property.